Recommendations

 I think "flicker" should mean "flicker."
 Especially because the public needs to understand, "flicker" should be used in the sense that it is used by the general public and in the sense that it was often used by the lighting industry prior to 2016.
 Otherwise, how can the average person receive comprehensible information from the lighting industry?
 The lighting industry's current insistence that certain flicker is "temporal light modulation" but isn't "flicker" if it's not obviously visible creates considerable confusion.
 For example, using their industry-specific jargon, lighting professionals can currently tell people that the lights "don't flicker" even if they do flicker, as long as their flicker (temporal light modulation) isn't visible to average normal observers.
 This is despite the fact that research has shown that people can have headaches and eye strain due to flicker whether or not they consciously see it (see Background: Health Effects, including Brundrett, 1974, discussed in Background: Health Effects of flicker below 100 Hz).

 Pst and SVM are not useful metrics for protecting sensitive individuals from flicker ≥100 Hz that is produced by LED lights.
 Pst is only used for flicker <80 Hz.
 SVM is a measure of flicker visibility based on average normal observers and the current SVM limit proposed by the lighting industry is much more permissive of flicker than the previously-developed IEEE recommendations (see Background: LED lights).
-My personal experience is that the IEEE recommendations for flicker are not close to stringent enough (see Self-tests).
+My personal experience is that the IEEE recommendations for flicker are not close to stringent enough (see Testing LEDs and Screens).
 None of these current metrics are based on any studies of the health effects of flicker ≥100 Hz.

 For policy makers: